szymonbrud/infPageRep/README.md

 # IT club - page
-This is page's for my school, based on Gatsby, styled-components and graphCMS.
+This is page's for my school, based on Gatsby, graphCMS, styled-components and circleCi.
 It will contain information about our IT club and news